Halcyon 23

-The Halcyon 23 is a British trailerable sailboat that was designed by Alan Buchanan as a cruiser and first built in 1967.
+The Halcyon 23 is a British trailerable sailing boat that was designed by Alan Buchanan as a cruiser and first built in 1967.

 The Halcyon 23 is a development of the Buchanan designed 1961 Crystal 23.

 Production

 The design was built by Offshore Yachts Limited in the United Kingdom, from 1967 until 1975, with 1,000 boats built, but it is now out of production.
 Boats were supplied both complete and as kits for home completion.

 Design

 The Halcyon 23 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a fixed fin keel with a weighted bulb or optional triple keels with steel plate side fins.
 It displaces 3100 lb and carries 1155 lb of iron ballast.

 The boat has a draft of 3.50 ft with the fin keel and 2.25 ft with the triple keels.

-The boat was factory-fitted with a number of powerplants for docking and manoeuvring, including the British Stuart-Turner gasoline engine.
+The boat was factory-fitted with a number of powerplants for docking and manoeuvring, including the British Stuart-Turner petrol engine.
 The fuel tank holds 10 u.s.gal and the fresh water tank has a capacity of 20 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located on the starboard side under the bow cabin "V"-berth.
 Cabin headroom is 65 in.

 The design has a hull speed of 5.8 kn.